Good Neighbor Septic System Campaign Safeguards Waterways and Public Health

 The Good Neighbor Program was created by the Septic System Coordination Work Group under the guidance of the Indiana Lake Michigan Coastal Program.
 This project helps fulfill goals of the state’s Coastal Nonpoint Pollution Control Program.
 The work group, led by the coastal program, includes the Indiana Department of Health and Department of Environmental Management as well as local organizations and government agencies.
 (Original story 2018/Updated 2019)

-Partners: Indiana Department of Natural Resources’ Lake Michigan Coastal Program, Indiana State Department of Health, Indiana Department of Environmental Management, Northwest Indiana Regional Planning Committee, Indiana University Northwest, Save the Dunes, U.S. Environmental Protection Agency
+Partners: Indiana Department of Natural Resources’ Lake Michigan Coastal Program, Indiana State Department of Health, Indiana Department of Environmental Management, Northwestern Indiana Regional Planning Commission, Indiana University Northwest, Save the Dunes, U.S. Environmental Protection Agency